OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 - Update navigation bar (PR #898)
 - Python 3.6 is no longer supported due to dependency requirements (PR#941)
 - slightly improved tutorial markdown capabilities <#951>
+- Create subpages for all reseach projects and add them to the about page (PR #974)

 ### Bugs